dmcquay/katas/2019-10-11-rate-limiting/README.md

 My plan:
 Make a dummy api that just returns hello world.
 Limit all calls to 5 per 10 seconds, regardless of IP or any means of identifying the caller.

+questions/todods during implementation:
+- should errors count toward rate limit?
+- how to identify a client. token? ip?
+- windowing strategy. every x seconds? possible to exceed limit in overlapping windows. is that okay? maybe as long as windows are small.